Fetch the Bolt Cutters: Background and recording

-In 2012, after releasing The Idler Wheel..., Apple began conceptualizing a new album, considering a concept album based on her home in Venice Beach or the Pando in Utah.
+In 2012, after releasing The Idler Wheel..., Apple began conceptualizing a new album, considering a concept album based on her home in Venice Beach or the Pando tree cluster in Utah which is the largest known organism.

 In February 2015, she began rehearsals for the album with band members Sebastian Steinberg, Amy Aileen Wood and Davíd Garza.
 They began writing and rehearsing in Apple's Venice Beach home studio, using home-made percussive objects and chanting as they marched around the house.

 Early sessions for the album took place at Sonic Ranch in Texas.

 In July, they began recording the album, spending three weeks at the Sonic Ranch studio in rural Texas, where they recorded most of "Relay", "Ladies", "Cosmonauts" and "On I Go".
 Apple recalled that these sessions were often unproductive, with the band being distracted by magic mushrooms and films.
 They returned to Los Angeles, working on the material at Stanley Recordings.
 Apple decided that recording should relocate to her Venice Beach home studio, where they soon returned.
 She likened her house to "the womb of where I've developed into an adult", so she chose to record the album at home to "repay" the house.
 She elaborated on the house's presence in the album: "I really felt like it's an instrument in itself, it's the microphone: The house is the microphone, the house is the ambiance, the house is a member of the band".
 Further sessions for "Newspaper" and "Heavy Balloon" took place at engineer Dave Way's private studio, Waystation.